 Assembler command-line syntax.
 Compiler command-line syntax.

-Compiler command-line options listed by group.

-Linker command-line syntax.

-armar command-line syntax.

-fromelf command-line syntax.
+Linker command-line syntax. fromelf command-line syntax. armar command-line syntax.

-2.2.3 Order of options on the command line
+2.2.4 Order of options on the command line

 In general, command-line options can appear in any order.
 However, the effects of some options depend on how they are combined with other related options.